Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Introduction

-Dynamic real-time multi-resolution RoI acquisition based on the information content of the RoI is an important step forward for introducing mission oriented autonomy to exploration systems (E4~level autonomy) \cite{ergo}.
+Dynamic real-time multi-resolution RoI acquisition based on the information content of the RoI is an important step forward for introducing mission oriented autonomy to exploration systems (E4~level autonomy)~\cite{ergo}.
 There are various ways of characterising the information content of a scene or RoI.
 In this work an adaptive multi-scale approach is used.
 An estimator, called the Refinement Indicator (RI), is developed to estimate changes in the information content of a RoI at consecutive spatial resolutions.
 The RoI with the largest change is refined to a finer spatial resolution.
-With the help of the RI and the basic framework for sampling suggested in \cite{MCS} for measurement-constrained systems an algorithm for multi-scale sampling is proposed and named RoI Prioritised Sampling (RPS).
+With the help of the RI and the basic framework for sampling suggested in~\cite{MCS} for measurement-constrained systems an algorithm for multi-scale sampling is proposed and named RoI Prioritised Sampling (RPS).
 The RI provides a structured way to prioritise RoIs for acquisition at the cost of a small number of overhead measurements at each spatial resolution.
-These additional measurements are also used for reconstruction of the RoIs using compressed sensing \cite{CRT1, donoho1}.
+These additional measurements are also used for reconstruction of the RoIs using compressed sensing~\cite{CRT1, donoho1}.

-The main contributions of this work are $1)$ the development of an online estimator for information change across spatial scales for RoIs, $2)$ the design of an acquisition algorithm for constrained systems that incorporates this estimator to priortise RoIs for acquisition and accordingly distributes the limited measurement budget, and $3)$ the proposal of multi-scale acquisition methodologies based on classical \cite{fourTimesSparsity, donohoExtension} and multi-level compressed sensing \cite{donohoExtension, roman2014asymptotic, asymptoticSparsity}.
-The algorithm is tested on real-world images and is found to perform better at reconstructing informative RoIs than existing algorithms at the considered sub-sampling rates.
+The main contributions of this work are $1)$ the development of an online estimator for information change across spatial scales for RoIs, $2)$ the design of an acquisition algorithm for constrained systems that incorporates this estimator to prioritise RoIs for acquisition and accordingly distributes the limited measurement budget, and $3)$ the proposal of multi-scale acquisition methodologies based on classical~\cite{fourTimesSparsity, donohoExtension} and multi-level compressed sensing~\cite{donohoExtension, roman2014asymptotic, asymptoticSparsity}.
+The algorithm is tested on images from airborne Earth observation sensor platforms and the Mars Science Laboratory (MSL) on-board the Curiosity rover on Mars.
+The proposed algorithm is found to perform better at reconstructing informative RoIs than existing algorithms at the considered sub-sampling rates.